johnbrumley/desma158/day-2.md

 1. Holes in the field (see [donut county](http://www.donutcounty.com/))
 2. ...

-# Beyond the demo

-Consider the definitions and expectations of the roll-a-ball demo.

-What assumptions is Unity making about it's userbase and the engine itself?

-What are some critiques of this demo?
 # Roll-a-ball as a platform

 Consider the basic components that define the base game?